meltoner/agrofelis/components/remote-control/readme.md

 ![Module side](_figures/remote-control-06-side.jpg)

 The consequent photo, focuses on the left side of the remote controller where the two limit switches and the two potentiometers have been attached using hot glue.
 The cables of the input sensors pass through the structure towards the electronics, using related holes following the layout of the components.
-The four input sensors, connect with the ESP32 GPIO ports using a four pin and a two pin ribbon cables, used to link their signals and supply them with power.
+The four input sensors, connect with the ESP32 GPIO ports using a four pin and a two pin ribbon cables, for linking their signals and supply them with power.

 ![Switches and potentiometers](_figures/remote-control-07-switch-potetiometer.jpg)